STMicroelectronics/WireSTSDK_Python/CONTRIBUTING.md

 ## 1. Issues

-[ To be updated depending on your Issues policy ]
+If you find any problems, you can open an issue in the "Issues" section of the repository and provide a detailed description of the problem itself.

 ## 2. Pull Requests

-STMicrolectronics is happy to receive contributions from the community, based on an initial Contributor License Agreement (CLA) procedure.
+STMicroelectronics is happy to receive contributions from the community, based on an initial Contributor License Agreement (CLA) procedure.

 * If you are an individual writing original source code and you are sure you own the intellectual property, then you need to sign an Individual CLA (https://cla.st.com).
 * If you work for a company that wants also to allow you to contribute your work, your company needs to provide a Corporate CLA (https://cla.st.com) mentioning your GitHub account name.